Red wall (British politics)

-The red wall is a term used in British politics to describe constituencies in the Midlands and Northern England which historically supported the Labour Party.

-At the 2019 general election, many of these constituencies supported the Conservative Party, with the media describing the red wall as having "turned blue".
+The red wall is a term used in British politics to describe the UK Parliament constituencies in the Midlands and Northern England that have historically supported the Labour Party.
+The term was coined by pollster James Kanagasooriam.
+At the 2019 general election, many of these parliamentary seats were won by the Conservative Party, with the media describing the red wall as having "turned blue".

 At the 2021 Hartlepool by-election, the Conservatives won for the first time in decades in another red wall seat.
 The 2021 Batley and Spen by-election was also for a red wall seat; Labour held the seat, albeit with a reduced majority.
 In the 2022 Wakefield by-election, Labour regained their first red wall seat; this was also their first gain in any by-election since 2012.
+At the 2024 general election, Labour regained almost all of these seats, with the media describing the red wall as having been "rebuilt".

 Background

 Historically, the working class-dominated constituencies in the North Midlands and Northern England tended to favour the Labour Party.
 As early as the 1906 general election, two-thirds of Labour candidates elected came from Northern English constituencies.
-In 2014, political scientists Robert Ford and Matthew Goodwin documented the erosion by the UK Independence Party (UKIP) of the Labour-supporting working-class vote in their book, Revolt on the Right.
+In 2014, political scientists Robert Ford and Matthew Goodwin documented the erosion by the UK Independence Party (UKIP) of the Labour-supporting working-class vote in their book Revolt on the Right.

-At the 2017 general election, the Conservatives lost seats overall, but did gain six Labour-held seats in the Midlands and North, which Labour had held for at least three decades: North East Derbyshire, Walsall North, Mansfield, Stoke-on-Trent South, Middlesbrough South and East Cleveland and Copeland (held from the 2017 Copeland by-election).
+At the 2017 general election, the Conservatives lost seats overall but gained six Labour-held seats in the Midlands and North, which Labour had held for at least three decades: North East Derbyshire, Walsall North, Mansfield, Stoke-on-Trent South, Middlesbrough South and East Cleveland, and Copeland (held from the 2017 Copeland by-election).
 In 2019, the Conservatives increased their majority in the seats previously gained.

-Former Brexit Party leader Nigel Farage has suggested prior support of many northern Labour voters for UKIP (which he had also led) and the Brexit Party made it easier for them to vote Conservative.
+Former Brexit Party leader Nigel Farage suggested prior support of many northern Labour voters for UKIP, which he had also led, and the Brexit Party made it easier for them to vote Conservative.

 2019 general election results

-At the 2019 general election, the Conservative Party had a net gain of 48 seats in England.
-The Labour Party, however, had a net loss of 47 seats in England, losing approximately 20% of its 2017 general election support in "red wall" seats.
-All of these seats voted to leave the EU by substantial margins, and Brexit appears to have played a role in these seats changing hands.
+In the 2019 United Kingdom general election the Conservative Party had a net gain of 48 seats in England.
+The Labour Party had a net loss of 47 seats in England, losing approximately 20% of its 2017 general election support in red wall seats.
+Labour lost in the election 36 seats that voted for Brexit, departure from the European Union.